 Flags in code

-To define experimental changes in your site code, you can use special flags.
-They can be applied to any element on your site.
-Each flag is a "key-value" pair.
-For example, as part of your experiment, you can set the color of a button: color=red
+To define experimental changes, add special flags to your site code.
+You can use them for any element on your site.
+Each flag is a key-value pair.
+For example, as part of the experiment, you can set the color of a button: color=red.

 In this type of experiment, data processing occurs as follows.
 The point in time at which you can get flag data depends on how your site processes data: